Collect logs from Microsoft SQL Server

 -

-Alternatively, create the Database Audit Specification object via SQL by executing the
+Create the Database Audit Specification object via SQL by executing the CREATE DATABASE AUDIT SPECIFICATION and ALTER DATABASE AUDIT SPECIFICATION commands.

-Verifying SQL Server audit logs
+Verify SQL Server audit logging

 - Audit file